gagle/node-groot/README.md

 require('groot')({ requireVar: '__require', rootVar: '__root' });
 ```

-If you execute the above piece of code in the main file, which is typically stored in the root directory, `__root` and `__require` will be set as global variables. `__root` will contain the absolute path of the root directory, and `__require` will be a function similar to `require()` but for loading the modules relative to root directory.
+If you execute the above piece of code in the main file, which is typically stored in the root directory, `__root` and `__require` will be set as global variables. `__root` will contain the absolute path of the root directory, and `__require` will be a function similar to `require()` but for loading the modules relative to the root directory.

-The root directory is the `__dirname` of the caller function.
+By default, the root directory is the fiel's `__dirname` of the caller.

-For example, given the project's directory tree:
+For example, given the project directory tree:

 ```
 .